invertedv/testGo/docs/approach.md

 ### Assessment

-goMortgage produces a variety of assessments, mostly graphical, to provide insight into the model performance and relationships of inputs to output.
+goMortgage produces a variety of model assessments, mostly graphical, to provide insight into the model performance and relationships of inputs to output.

 Given the approach of goMortgage to model building, one can do something that's uber cool.
 It is straghtforward to build the model on data up to time *t* and assess it on data after time *t*.
-In fact, one can march through time conducting this process to gain insight into how the model performs out of sample in a variety of economic environments.
+In fact, one can march through time conducting this process to gain insight into how the model performs out of time period in a variety of economic environments.
 One can even perform experiments like restricting the assessment to loans, say, in California.

 ### Extensible